 - Linking to us

 What is the Money Tracker?

-The Money Tracker is a site that allows you to visually track Australian banknotes as they change hands, travelling all across the country.
-All you need to do is visit the site, enter your current location and enter your banknote’s denomination and serial number.
+The Money Tracker allows you to track Australian banknotes as they change hands, travelling all across the country.
+All you need to do is visit the site, enter your current location and enter your banknote's denomination and serial number.

 When did the Money Tracker begin?

 The site became available to the public for the first time on Monday 13 March 2006.